Enrolment Procedure: Step by Step

 Note: The admission office can decline any application without assigning any reasons.

-After getting the Security Deposit Agreement the first thing you do is to learn it properly paying your attention to every section.
-Especially mind the section 2, where the amount of the security deposit is indicated.
-If you agree with every section of the agreement, you can make the payment of the security deposit online.
+After getting the Contract for paid educational services the first thing you do is to learn it properly paying your attention to every section.
+Especially mind the section 3.1., where the amount of the tuition fee is indicated.
+If you agree with every section of the contract, you can make the 50 % payment of the tuition fees online.
 Later please provide us with the receipt confirming your payment.
 The date of payment is the date of receipt of funds to the University bank account.

 Note: The money tranfer from your country to the University bank account must be done in rubles only (but you can pay online using any currency)!